RoboMME/robomme_benchmark/challenge_interface/readme.md

 - Organizers pull the image and host it on their machine.
 - Submission example: [here](https://github.com/RoboMME/robomme_policy_learning/challenge_interface/docs/submission_guidance_docker.md) (MME-VLA model).

-> In this option, organizers run your model on our servers.
-We can provide at most 80 GB of GPU memory; if your model requires more, please choose Option 2.
+> In this option, we run your model on our servers.
+We can provide at most 80 GB of GPU memory; if your total system requires more, please choose Option 2.

 **Option 2: via remote API**
 - Participants deploy their policy on their own machine as a server with a public IP.